codersaiful/woo-product-table/readme.txt

 == Changelog ==

 = 3.3.0 =
+* Fixed: Instance Search Issue fixed on new version.

+= 3.3.0 =
 * Fixed: All selected checkbox issue on pagination - has been solved.
 * Fixed: Error: `Uncaught Error: Call to a member function get_id() on null` issue has been fixed.
 Help us [signosis](https://github.com/signosis) to findout that issue by creating a Github issue [#254](https://github.com/codersaiful/woo-product-table/issues/254).
 * Fixed: Resave issue fixed.